November 14, 2021

+This life in Christ is the way of hope, about as far away from apocalyptic anxiety as you can get.
 The point isn’t to spend time and energy trying to figure out when and how Jesus will come again.
 The point is to be ready, whenever it may happen.
 And to be ready, we need to be doing the work of the Father, just as Jesus did.

 We are called to share the good news that, no matter how bad it gets before it gets better, there is hope in Christ Jesus, who suffered as we suffer, who died for our sakes, and who now lives and reigns with the Father, just as we who put our trust in him will do.

 The word “apocalypse” has its roots in revealing, or uncovering God’s plan for the future.
 These days, ‘apocalypse’ has come to mean devastation, destruction, and torment.
 It breeds fear and anxiety.